 James Patterson with Bill Clinton

-The President is Missing (2018), is a political thriller written by former U.S. President, Bill Clinton and James Patterson.
+The President is Missing (2018), is a political thriller written by former U.S. President, Bill Clinton, and James Patterson.
 This is Clinton’s first novel.
 A Showtime movie is in the works.
-An American Presidents uncovers a secret, world-threatening crises.
+An American President uncovers a secret, world-threatening crisis.

 If you are an avid James Patterson fan or even want the rare opportunity to own an authentic Presidential autograph, you can get the book autographed by both on the actual book (not a bookplate).
 Check it out!

 I read a bold review one day, it was on the Middle School series Public School Superhero, and it just made my day, made me love James Patterson more than I already had (if that’s possible).